 You can use an estimator tool to create an estimate of a patient’s payment responsibility before or during the point of service.
 Put in place a policy where your staff collect a portion of the payment upfront and then collect the rest of the patient’s responsibility after the claim has been adjudicated.
 For patients with larger balances, set up a payment plan to collect the balance over time.
 This prevents over-collecting, as your staff can track payments along the way.
 It also ensures the healthcare organization gets paid because patient expectations have been set, and a payment method has been stored on file to collect the estimated responsibility or recurring balance.

 Check Patient Eligibility in Real-Time

-Make sure your patients’ benefit information is up-to-date in your system before you move forward with the billing process.
+Ensure a patient’s benefit information is up-to-date in your system before moving forward with the billing process.
 Check patient eligibility before their visit and in the office the day of their healthcare encounter to ensure you have the most current information possible.
 Using out-of-date benefit information can lead to over-payment and billing errors.